Statement of Joan Claybrook

 c.
 As recommended by NHTSA s proposed bill, a company should be required by law to test its products before self-certifying for compliance with the agency s standards.
 Such testing is not now required by law.

 d.
 The statute of limitations for NHTSA to mandate a recall is now eight years for vehicles and three years for tires from the date of manufacture.
 It should be extended, as the agency recommends, to 10 years for vehicles and five years for tires.
 The statute should be tolled, however, when companies conceal defects.
 The agency should have authority to require a company to purchase replacement parts from a competitor if necessary where there is an imminent hazard and be able to require reimbursement to consumers who made repairs or bought replacements prior to the recall.

 e.
 There is disagreement about whether the current law requiring manufacturers to send NHTSA copies of all notices sent to dealers and owners about a defect is applicable in this case.
 Ford sent notices to foreign dealers about a defect in a product made and sold in the U.S. and also sold abroad.
 Does the fact that the notice was sent to foreign dealers negate Ford s responsibility to notify NHTSA?
 I don t think so, but certainly the law should be clarified that this is a company s responsibility in this age of globalization.
 Companies should also have a duty to give NHTSA early warnings based on fatality, injury, warranty or other data it gathers, and the agency should be able to get relevant information from insurers.

 3. The Firestone/Ford recall should be expanded to cover all ATX, ATX II and Wilderness tires to protect the public from this catastrophic defect, and all data and information should be made public to restore public trust.

 There is every indication that this problem is a design defect that affects all the tires produced.
 In the Firestone 500 case, the company at first asserted that only 400,000 tires were defective, those produced in the Decatur plant.
-But during NHTSA s investigation, as more data was available and company documents were secured and analyzed, we found that the tread separation on the 500 was a design performance defect.
+But during NHTSA s investigation, as more data were available and company documents were secured and analyzed, we found that the tread separation on the 500 was a design performance defect.
 The company knew about it for at least three years and never informed NHTSA, and it was at the same time making running changes on the production line to correct the problem in new tires.